Skip to main content

 The investigation will take place at 4:15 PM on Wednesday, October 15, 2025.
 Registration begins October 1.

 Job Description: We are seeking young individuals with an interest in paranormal investigation.
 Ghost hunters will be tasked with finding, identifying, and documenting various ghostly phenomena.
 Participants will be tested.
-Brief instruction in protective potion making ill be offered to participants.
+Brief instruction in protective potion making will be offered to participants.
 All in attendance will be provided with traditional fall fare: pretzels, donuts, and cider.

-Día de Muertos Drop- in Storytime and Craft
+Día de los Muertos Craft

-Tuesday, October 28, 2025 at 4:30
+Tuesday, October 28, 2025 at 4:30 PM.
+Registration begins October 14.

 Teen Programs